Guide on Business Registration In Ghana (RGD Name Search)

 • Regulations of a Private company limited by shares

-The essential information for the completion of these forms include;
+The essential information for the completion of these forms includes;

 1. Company name